studio-thgie/thgie.ch/reading/notes/Matsutake.md

 latent commons
 listening (politicaly)

-"[...] interspecies encounters are always events, “things that happen,” the units of history."
+"[...] interspecies encounters are always events, things that happen, the units of history."

 Global corporations, seen as beings, need adequate habitats